yeahimamaan/Ranked-choice-voting-system/README.md

 - Clear results display

 ## My Experience

-This is the first major and actual usable program I have written in my programming career and it took a lot of effort and programmer blocks 😭🙏🙏.
+This is the first major and actually usable program I've written in my programming career, and it took a lot of effort and programmer's block 😭🙏🙏.

-But we got through I used all logic I could using what everything that has been taught to us in class thus far and I am personally very proud of this project with many more to come in the future.
-There are many changes I will make to this and furthermore enhace the user experience using Graphical User Interfaces and further polish it to as good as it can be.
+But we got through it!
+I used all the logic I could, working with everything that's been taught to us in class so far, and I'm personally very proud of this project - with many more to come in the future.

+There are many changes I plan to make to enhance the user experience, including adding Graphical User Interfaces and polishing it to be as good as it can be.

 ---

 Made during first semester at Bahria University Islamabad Campus 🎓